-This article is part one of The ESG Communications Playbook, a 4-part series on engaging and converting prospective ESG investors.
+This article is part one of The ESG Communications Playbook, a four-part series on engaging and converting prospective ESG investors.

 ESG (Environmental, Social, and Governance) investing is all the rage.
 Large financial institutions from a myriad of industries have committed to investing their capital in companies, both public and private, that abide by ESG parameters in their business models.
 This e-book series will look at the ESG investing phenomenon from different perspectives and provide actionable advice to companies looking to seize the moment and capture investor attention with messaging, strategic marketing, and tactical ingenuity.